ajufrancis/neutron-lan/README.md

     vxlan vxlan
     port2 port3

-flow entries on the "br-tun" are as follows:
+flow entries on the "br-tun" are as follows(this is an actual dump from an OpenStack compute node):

     root@compute1:~# ovs-ofctl dump-flows br-tun
     NXST_FLOW reply (xid=0x4):